-Ultrasound imaging (also called sonography) is a diagnostic technique developed from sonar and radar technology, which has been in widespread use for more than 40 years.
-Ultrasound imaging uses sound waves with a frequency above the range audible to the human ear—“ultrasound”—to create images of internal organs, structures, and tissues.
+Ultrasound imaging (also called sonography) uses sound waves to create images of internal organs, structures, and tissues.
 The sound waves are transmitted by a handheld device known as a transducer, which sends short pulses of sound waves into the body.
-As these waves reflect, or echo, back from the internal tissues, they are received by the transducer, which sends them to a computer that transforms the reflected waves into a visual image.
+As these waves reflect, or echo, back from the internal tissues, they are sent to a computer that transforms them into a visual image.

 How do I prepare for the test?

 On the day of the test you should wear comfortable clothes, and you may be asked to change into a gown when you arrive at the ultrasound exam site.
 See below for how to prepare for ultrasound tests of specific areas in the body:

 |Abdomen||Nothing to eat or drink 10 hours prior|

 |Bladder||48 oz fluid completed 1 hour before exam time|

 |Breast Core Biopsy/FNA/Cyst Aspiration||No aspirin or blood thinner 3 days prior to procedure|